kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 Not all classes should have getters and/or setters.
 As a rule of thumb, I like to think that mostly domain classes should use them.
 A domain class is a class that belongs to the domain that you are modelling.

-We are going to show how getters and setters work in Java and Python with the following example: imagine that you are asked to create a restaurant guide application that shows restaurants nearby with their ratings.
+To see how getters and setters work we introduce an example: imagine that you are asked to create a restaurant guide application that shows restaurants nearby with their ratings.

 **Java**